RyanThomasMusser/NewRelicInsightsReducer/README.md

 ## Examples

 ## Parameters
 * **accountId** - **INT** - Your New Relic account id.
 This is a required parameter.
 If you need help finding your account id see [New Relic's documentation here](https://docs.newrelic.com/docs/accounts-partnerships/accounts/account-setup/account-id).

-* **retroactive** - **BOOL** - This determines whether the module will process data retroactively.
-More information coming.

 * **cadence** - **INT** - The number of hours you want your reduction events to cover.
 For example: supplying **6** would process 6 hours of data into reduced events.
 This means that each new reduced event would contains 6 hours worth of data in each newly created event.
 This is a required parameter.